zerjz/lexitron/puppetmaster.md

 [Spell Casting Reinforcement](spell-casting-reinforcement) - Increase duration of beneficial spells cast by 5% / 15% / 30% / 50%

 ## Build (costs AA points)
-[Animation Empathy](animation-empathy) - Gives animations ability to "Guard" and Follower at rank 1 - "Attack" and "Queue Attack" at rank 2 - Various others at rank 3 - ****NOTE: Rank 1 and 2 are given for free at level 25****
+[Animation Empathy](animation-empathy) - Gives animations ability to "Guard" and Follower at rank 1 - "Attack" and "Queue Attack" at rank 2 - Various others at rank 3 - ****NOTE: Rank 1 and 2 are given for free at level 25.
+Rank 3 for free at level 30.****
 [Battle Ready](battle-ready) - Expands bandolier by 1 save slot
 [Beguilers Direct Banishment](beguilers-direct-banishment) -  Has a chance to forcibly move your target from around you away from you and cause them to forget that you exist
 [Doppelganger](doppelganger) - Create mirror of self to draw attacks - Each rank slightly increases power of summoned minion